-The brand realizes the importance of social media sites and uses Facebook, YouTube and Twitter etc. to promote its brand image and products.
-Various product-related information along with ad campaigns are posted on the company website to keep the customers in the loop.
+The brand realizes the importance of social media sites and uses Facebook, YouTube, and Twitter to promote its image and products.
+Product-related information, ad campaigns, and sales promotions are posted on the company website to keep the customers in the loop.

 Collaboration with Influencers and Celebrities

-The brand has always used celebrities and influencers like Ranveer Singh and Sloan Stephens to promote its brand amongst the target audiences.
+The brand has always used influencer marketing and celebrities and influencers like Ranveer Singh and Sloan Stephens to promote its brand to the target audiences.

-As part of its promotional marketing strategies, the brand has used location-based targeting tactics.
-It taps different locations and creates campaigns that can garner lead generation and positive responses.
-One of the primary examples was using Kumbh Mela in India as their location target and sensing promotional messages via mobile phones and radio.
+The brand has used location-based targeting tactics as promotional marketing strategies.
+It taps different locations and creates advertising campaigns there that can garner lead generation and positive responses.
+One of the primary examples was using the Kumbh Mela in India as their location target and sensing promotional messages via mobile phones and radio.